 Autism Canada believes our environment may play a role in the development of autism spectrum disorders.
 This belief is a result of two facts:

 In 2006 the Autism Society of America (ASA) produced a special edition of Autism Advocate exploring the critical effect of environmental toxins on the incidence and treatment of individuals with autism.
-If you are interested in reading the entire issue of this Special Edition please click here.
+Click on the image below to read this Special Edition.